connor-prinster/computer-security/hw3/readme.md

     * block 5 ^ block 7
     * block 6 is left alone
 4. blocks are then placed in the following order: 7, 1, 2, 3, 4, 5, 6
-5. repeat step 3-4 28 times.
+5. repeat step 3-4 64 times.
+6. combine the blocks by adding them and performing a mod to get it back down to size
-6. return the monstrosity
+7. return the monstrosity

 ## Explanaition:
 Cryptographic hash functions are computationally efficient, deterministic, pre-image resistant,